 How often an Evolve -ie an automatic shuffle - happens, in bars.
 0= never, 1= every bar, 2= every 2 bars…

-NB to force an Evolve of the currently active CCut Slot, hold Shift and dbl tap that Slot in the Slot Rack.
+NB to force an Evolve of the currently active CCut Slot, hold Shift and double tap that Slot in the Slot Rack.
 The effect of the Evolve will be governed by the Slice Shuffle controls.
 If the Slice Sequencer is displayed you will see the reshuffled Sequence there.

-Probability of slices being muted by a shuffle
+Probability of slices being muted by a shuffle.

-Proportion of slices being reversed by a shuffle 0 = none 3 = all
+Proportion of slices being reversed by a shuffle 0 = none 3 = all.

 CCut contains a number of 16 step sequencers some of which have dedicated functions to act on the slices and some of which can be freely patched to control other operations in Jamm.

 A 16 x 16 matrix in which X axis is Step number (i.e.1 step = a 16th of a bar) and Y axis is Slice number, of 16 Slices per bar, of the current Clip in the selected Channel.
 The default is to play Slice 1 on step 1, Slice 2 on step 2....Slice 16 on step 16.
 Slices can be reordered by drawing on the Slice matrix.
-Slice Shuffle operations will also alter the Slice Sequencer - the Slice Sequencer IS the what Slice Shuffle operates on.
+Slice Shuffle operations will also alter the Slice Sequencer - the Slice Sequencer IS what the Slice Shuffle operates on.

 Tap a Slice that is on to mute it.
 Reset to default ( slice 1,2,3,4...16) using the Reset button top right.